mprtcz/Tetris/README.md

 Controls:
 * :arrow_left: hit or hold for the brick to move left
-* :arrow_right: hit or hold for the brick to move left
+* :arrow_right: hit or hold for the brick to move right
 * :arrow_down: speeds up the brick's down movement
 * :arrow_up: or `spacebar` rotates the brick counterclockwise.